 I'm not a scientist, physicist or doctor - I can only work with my own experiences and yet beyond the terminology of science, the vocabulary of the laboratory, my deeper truth - my greatest shift - was when I started to face my fears directly, to face directly my vulnerability and the issues that caused the trauma.
 I realised the importance of our auditory space and the words we speak to others and ourselves is incredibly precious, as they can leave energetic footprints on us.
 I consciously created a loving dialogue with myself, to accept myself at every point along my journey.
 I cut out negative media, people and spaces in my life.
 I re-evaluated my narrative and got rid of anything that cost me my peace of mind and so began a period of silence, without all these voices in my head.
 I could actually hear myself think as myself.
 I was a hermit mainly throughout those years, allowing myself to just feel sad and not try and hold things together, to have compassion for myself and I would hide away with my headphones and listen to lots of ambient calm music and mantras and I was also practicing a lot of meditation.
 During one particular session, I was at the Wilderness festival sitting in meditation whilst my friend slept next to me in the tent, I then started to observe all the voices happening all around me after some slow breathing.
 In stillness, I then noticed how clearly I could hear all the voices and conversation happening all around me and with such detail and I could tune into each conversation - experiencing it with such pristine clarity and then suddenly this message came to me like a bolt of lighting ‘Sound is happening around us all the time, whether we’re conscious of it or not and it can have an effect on our state of mind’ - as soon as I had that thought, a vision appeared in front of me of a rising phoenix or eagle bursting from the ground up into the sky in this glorious bright blue and white light.
 After this; I proceeded to experience a glorious array of synchronicities throughout my time at the festival.
 I had insights and epiphanies and felt like there were fireworks happening inside of me with visions and messages flashing in my minds eye.
 All of which are related to events that have since played out the past year.

-After ingesting Iboga a second time in the safe presence of Mike and Sanders, I realise that I was always being called by the spirit of Iboga for my healing.
+On reflection of all the events that have unfolded over course of my life, I realise that I was always being called by the spirit of Iboga for my healing.
 In my inner visions I saw my ancestors, the fighting, the connecting dots.
 Over time, outwardly, I see how it has woven its way through my family, my brother, the ending of my past relationship and into the lives of the people I touch today.
 They say that the spirit of the plant medicine - which I describe as a blue/turquoise male energy - shows us what we need.
 For me, it also activated my healing and extra-sensory abilities and I now understand myself as an intuitive empath - somehow, I’ve always had this ability to sense into what others felt, which previously I found debilitating when I was around the intense energy of my family - (all of us were suffering from grief and trauma).
 Yet nature has held me throughout, it has connected the souls in my story together and now with an expanded intuition, it guides me ever onward.

 When it comes to the debating the use of alkaloids and psychotropic medications, I personally believe that there are many ways to experience consciousness - and these substances can drastically alter our perception of reality, shifting the paradigm and entrenched inner programs we were so attached to - if we dare to allow them.
 So many of us are too afraid to even try - afraid of what we might find, afraid of how it will shatter and collapse our entire 3D template of what we thought our world is or to face the things we fear the most.
 But by acknowledging the things we fear the most, we create space for love, growth, resilience and true freedom.
 I am not saying that everyone should take plant medicine, because it isn’t for everyone.
 Your physical and mental health must be taken with extreme care and caution and lots of expert advice should be sought out prior to doing anything like this.
 Mixing substances are an absolute no-go and your body must be in good health - again, plant medicine should be treated as sacred.